UN warns Sudan faces 'full-scale civil war' as air raid kills 22

 Around 3,000 people have been killed in the conflict, survivors have reported a wave of sexual violence and witnesses have spoken of ethnically targeted killings.
 There has been widespread looting, and the UN warned of possible crimes against humanity in the Darfur region.

-A video posted by the health ministry on Facebook showed apparently lifeless bodies after the airstrike, including several women.
-The narrator says that residents "counted 22 dead".
+A video posted by the health ministry on Facebook showed apparently dismembered bodies lying partly covered on the ground after the air strike.
+Several women were among the victims.

-The paramilitary Rapid Support Forces (RSF), fighting the regular army, claimed that the strike killed 31.
+The paramilitary Rapid Support Forces (RSF), fighting the regular army, claimed that the "air strikes" killed 31.

-Since the war began, paramilitaries have established bases in residential areas, and they have been accused of forcing civilians from their homes.
+Residents contacted by AFP also confirmed an air strike but on Sunday, the armed forces released a statement "clarifying that the air force did not deal with any hostile targets in Omdurman yesterday".

+Witnesses also reported more air strikes Sunday near the presidential palace in Khartoum and in Omdurman, as well as machine gun clashes and artillery fire in the city's south.

-UN Secretary-General Antonio Guterres on Sunday condemned the air strike in Omdurman, which he said "reportedly killed at least 22 people" and wounded dozens, his deputy spokesperson Farhan Haq said in a statement.
+UN Secretary-General Antonio Guterres condemned the air strike in Omdurman, which he said "reportedly killed at least 22 people" and wounded dozens, his deputy spokesperson Farhan Haq said in a statement.

 Guterres "remains deeply concerned that the ongoing war between the armed forces has pushed Sudan to the brink of a full-scale civil war, potentially destabilising the entire region", Haq said.